vybeauregard/Yii2-Cupcakes/README.md

   ]);
 ```

-This will create a lovely table with all of your cupcakes neatly aligned and sortable by any column you desire!
+GridView is a lovely Yii widget that will render a lovely grid with all of your cupcakes neatly aligned and sortable by any column you desire!